 The measurement of the SEER is a rating that’s based on energy usage and cooling effectiveness over an entire season of time.
 When thinking about a season, summer is the first one that usually comes to mind.

 The range for units when it comes to the SEER is going to vary anywhere from 13 all the way up to 23.
-The higher the SEER rating, the more energy efficiency the system is going to be.
+The higher the SEER rating, the more energy efficient the system is going to be.
 Think about the SEER as a score for your air conditioning system, similar to how your car is rated at MPG for how much gas it uses per mile driven.

 Money in Your Pocket

 The SEER rating should matter to you because it is something that can equate to more money in your pocket each month.
 As you’re shopping for a system with your HVAC maintenance Jacksonville professional, talk about the SEER.
-The units that have the higher SEER ratings are going to carry with them bigger price tags, but they’ll also give you higher monthly savings from an energy perspective.
+The units that have the higher SEER ratings are going to carry their bigger price tags, but they’ll also give you higher monthly savings from an energy perspective.
 It’s all about finding that perfect balance between a SEER rating you’re comfortable with and the price of a particular unit that you perceive provides you with value.

 The SEER rating is a number that you always want to give a fair amount of attention to as you’re shopping for a central air conditioning system.
 This number can equate to money savings on a monthly basis due to reduced energy bills.
 The more that you’re on top of what the SEER rating is, the more educated of a buying decision you will be able to come to.
 Reach out to one of our HVAC maintenance Jacksonville professionals, we’re more than happy to assist you with any further questions on SEER you have and the various unit options available.